How to Apply

-Q: Can I submit a grant for a sports group or association that has already received funding through CSF?
+Q: Can I submit a grant for a sports group or association that has already received funding through Fuelling Kindness grant program?

 Q: Do I have to submit proof of hours I have spent volunteering with the not-for-profit organization or association?

-A: No, the CSF program is based on honor.
-However, the not-for-profit organization or association is contacted to confirm the applicant has volunteered the minimum required hours.
+A: No, the Fuelling Kindness grant program is based on honor.
+However, the not-for-profit organization or association could be contacted to confirm the applicant has volunteered the minimum required hours.

 Because grant money is involved, Shell reserves the right to perform audits of the information provided.
-Any misleading statement could result in disciplinary measures and the charity could be excluded from further grants from CSF.
+Any misleading statement could result in disciplinary measures and the charity could be excluded from further grants from Fuelling Kindness.

-Q: I volunteer for two organizations within the same association or league.
-Can I apply for a grant for each organization?
+Q: I volunteer for two different teams within the same association or league.
+Can I apply for a grant for each team?

-A: CSF applicants may apply on behalf of two organizations in a calendar year as long as the organizations have no connections to each other (e.g. CSF will only fund one team within a hockey association or league regardless of whether the applicant volunteers for more than one).
+A: No, Fuelling Kindness will only fund one team within a sports association or league regardless of whether the applicant volunteers for more than one.

-Q: Can CSF funds go towards ice time costs?
+Q: Can Fuelling Kindness funds go towards ice time or tournament costs?

-A: No, we do not cover operating costs and ice time is considered an operating cost.
+A: No, we do not cover operating costs and ice time, or tournament fees are considered an operating cost.

 Q: Shell is sponsoring an event or activity where employees are asked to participate.
-Could I apply for a CSF grant?
+Could I apply for a Fuelling Kindness grant?

-A: No, volunteer activities tied to a Shell sponsored event are not eligible for a CSF grant.
+A: No, volunteer activities tied to a Shell sponsored event are not eligible for a Fuelling Kindness grant.
 This may represent a conflict of interest for the applicant.

 Q: I want to organize a recognition party/event for the team/organization.
-Can CSF be used to fund?
+Can a Fuelling Kindness grant be used to fund?

-A: No. This is a one-time expense and would not fall within CSF funding criteria.
-However, if the event is a community event and supports the community as a whole then CSF funds can be used towards costs of the event.
+A: No. This is a one-time expense and would not fall within Fuelling Kindness grant funding criteria.
+However, if the event is a community event and supports the community then Fuelling Kindness funds can be used towards costs of the event.
 These requests will be evaluated on a case-by-case basis.

 Q: Do I have to apply online?

-A: Yes, applications must be submitted through our online application system at www.shell.ca/csf.
+A: Yes, applications must be submitted through our online application system.
 Requests submitted by any other means will not be considered.